Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

   ]
 }
 ```
-The response from Adyen is be added to `makePaymentResponse` custom field.
+The response from Adyen is added to `makePaymentResponse` custom field.
 The response contains information for the next steps of the payment process.
 For details, consult the [Adyen documentation](https://docs.adyen.com/checkout/components-web#step-3-make-a-payment)